Nori-wrapped salmon is such a tasty way to enjoy this healthy fish. Ready in just 20 minutes, it’s perfect for weeknight dinners.

 I love salmon.
 What’s not to like?
-It’s delicious, healthy, and fatty – and the fat is so good for you.
+It’s delicious, healthy, and wonderfully fatty – and this particular fat is so good for you.
 Even responsibly farmed salmon is quite healthy.
 Wild salmon is a nutritional powerhouse.

-I like to use light soy sauce in this recipe (I’m not strict paleo), but you can absolutely replace this with a gluten free and/or a paleo alternative.
+I do like to use light soy sauce in this recipe (I’m not strict paleo), but you can absolutely replace this with a gluten-free and/or a paleo alternative.
+Just check and see if you want to add a bit more salt if you do.

 Nori Wrapped Salmon